 Testing times can vary depending on the cooperation of the child and the complexity of the hearing concern.

 Screenings are not as involved as a hearing test, but are still valuable.
-Screenings are often performed to determine if someone will “pass” or “fail” at a certain level (i.e. within “normal” hearing limits of the audiogram).
+They can determine if someone will “pass” or “fail” at a within “normal” hearing limits on the audiogram.

 Online hearing tests

 Simplified hearing screenings are available online or via an application on mobile phones.
-Although they do not replace a thorough examination conducted in a hearing clinic, they are a quick and an easy place to start.
+But they do not replace a thorough examination conducted in a hearing clinic. they are a quick and an easy place to start.

 There are two types of online or mobile application-based hearing tests:

-Some hearing professionals will contact you within 48 hours of your hearing test to ensure you understand your results and ask if you have any further questions they can answer.
+Within 48 hours, your hearing professional may contact you to ensure you've understood your results.
+He or she will ask if you have any further questions they can answer.

 Remember, hearing loss can affect anyone and is a common health concern.
 You are not alone and there is help.